Stephen-Adwini-Badu/12.-Price-Regression-Project/README.md

 - **Model Diversity**: Implementation of multiple ensemble learning regressors.
 - **Performance Metrics**: Comprehensive evaluation using industry-standard metrics.
 - **Visualization**: Regression plots and feature importance bar charts for model interpretation.

----

-## Conclusion
-This notebook provides a structured approach to price regression using ensemble learning techniques.
-It combines robust preprocessing, powerful models, and insightful visualizations to achieve meaningful predictions.

----